 Then it must infiltrate through the silver star opening into the spirit, in the boundless region of infinity.
 This golden, blue and silver light contains all the atomic, electronic and lifetronic cosmic vibrations.
 The aura which is generated when high on meditation and chanting, in sync with the cosmic infinite is likened to the glow that emanates from saints, and not some creation of colourful imaginings.

 The inner force with which we drive towards self-realization by chanting Aum is the whole being, as declared by Paramahansa Yogananda.

 The benefit of chanting om as elucidated by Maharishi Mahesh yogi is in gist a “Being glorifying his karma”.
-Which means that when the jiva with its dualistic karma touches a pure being (sat).
-His karma is burnt, or refined and upgraded.
+This means that when the jiva with its dualistic karma touches a pure being (sat), his karma is burnt, or refined and upgraded.
 Aum and Prana are indeed sat-Chit-Ananda; the pure existing consciousness and bliss which is the relative definition of God himself.

 This communication with God through meditation that is free from falsehood and degeneration alleviates one’s state of life to the state of absolute peace and happiness.
 The rishis and yogis have attempted to tell us that Aum is precise.
 And the three letters together represent the divine sound which is all-encompassing and all-transcending.

 Several thinkers like the Hare Krishna community state that the Hare Krishna mantra is the identical aspect of God.
 A faithful member of the community quotes

 Rishis have described Aum as a mantra for transcendental meditation.
 Thus, when one arouses a deep desire to sense and worship God he or she will definitely realize the beyond and infinite.